gemvillarico/cordie/README.md

 # cordie

+Cordie is web-based application that allows multiple users to draw UML diagrams collaboratively in real-time (think of it as somewhat like the Google Docs).

-Cordie was created as my Special Problem / Thesis back when I was in college in University of the Philippines Manila.
+It was created as my Special Problem / Thesis back when I was in college in University of the Philippines Manila.
 As I have written it when I was a mere student, the initial code was very basic and even not optimized.
 I decided to start making it a side project by slowly improving the design and applying newer technologies that I want to learn.
 For more information about my thesis, please see http://cas.upm.edu.ph:8080/xmlui/handle/123456789/76

 Requirements
 1. MySQL 8.0.20